ComputeCanada/mc-hub/docs/usage-statistics.md

   separate processes.
 Both use Flask application contexts and shared lifecycle code with direct database access; neither calls the hub's HTTP API.

-Compose also runs a one-time `initialize` container for database migrations, startup status cleanup, and cluster initialization.
+Compose also runs a one-time `initialize` container for database migrations (`flask db upgrade`).
 Both long-lived containers wait for it to succeed.
 All three use the same configuration, database volume, and cluster storage.
 Initialization is not repeated on ordinary web or worker container restarts.

-For an existing deployment, stop its containers before initialization so database migrations and startup status cleanup do not race with live operations:
+For an existing deployment, stop its containers before initialization so database migrations do not race with live operations:

 ```sh
 docker compose down --remove-orphans